wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/86536824-e93b1280-bea7-11ea-8a8d-2264c3d155db.png"><img width="1080" alt="github-search-dotfiles" src="https://user-images.githubusercontent.com/300046/86536824-e93b1280-bea7-11ea-8a8d-2264c3d155db.png"></a>

+   This list of nearly 140,000 (at time of writing) can be sorted different ways.

    Dotfiles are a highly personal matter.
+   More details about dotfiles are <a target="_blank" href="https://wilsonmar.github.io/dotfiles/">here</a>.

-   So instructions here are necessarily for a specific set of configurations, which you can customize after this generic installation.
+   Instructions and automation below are necessarily for a specific set of configurations, which you can customize after this generic installation.

-   I have programmed a shell script that automates installation of several

 <hr />

-## Run install script on macOS
+### Run install script on macOS

 1. Switch to a Terminal shell window.
 Press command+spacebar and type enough of "Terminal.app" for a selection to appear, then press Enter to open it.

 1. <strong>Triple-click</strong> this command to highlight it, then press command+C to copy it to your invisible Clipboard:

-   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh)"
+   <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh) -u wilson-mar"
    </strong></pre>

-1. Switch to the Terminal window by pressing command+Tab.
+1. Switch to the Terminal window by pressing command+Tab until you rest on the Terminal icon.

 2. Click anywhere on the Terminal.

 3. Press command+V to paste from the Clipboard and execute the script.

+4. Press cursor back to change `-u wilsonmar` to your own GitHub account, such as `-u john-doe`.

+5. Press Enter to run the script.

-Below are the steps performed by the script.
+Below describes steps performed by the script.

 ## Automated Install Script

 Here is what our automation script installs and configures:

    1. A <a href="#DotFiles">base dotfiles repository</a> as the basis for customizations
-   2. A Git client.
-There are many available, but this is the most popular
+   2. A Git client terminal program.
-   3. A Git GUI client (GitHub Desktop) so you can download any repository with one click
+   3. A <a href="#GitGUIClient">Git GUI client</a> (GitHub Desktop) so you can download any repository with one click
    4. Terminal client "iTerm2" and "Hyper"

-   1. A utility to compare differences among several files as the default within Git
-   1. <a href="#TextEditor">Text editor</a> Visual Studio Code and popular plugins

-   1. The GPG (GNU Privacy Guard) utility to cryptographically sign git commits
    1. The "vault" (from Hashicorp) which manages secrets
    1. The "git-secrets" as git sub-commands to scan for presence of secrets in Python code.